sjl/.plan/README.markdown

 Did a bit more work on Jarl.
 It's actually coming together.
 Still got a bunch of things on the TODO list but I poked at the GitHub API with it a bit and it already works surprisingly smoothly.
 Neat.

+# August 2020

+## 2020-08-27

+Fixed Chancery to work around a bug in CCL's `RANDOM`.
+In the process I had to shave another yak and rotate my SSH keys so I could push to GitHub from my laptop.
+Ended up going with `ed25519` keys this time.